-SEPASAL records 196 local names for this plant, and other common names include: tur, tulh, harheyr (Jibbali), temmar (Dhofari arabic), Sudan gum, Kordofan gum (English), gommier, gommier vrai, gomme blonde, gomme blanche (French), khor (Punjab), kumta (Rajputana), Senegal gum, Somali gum (in the trade industry).
+SEPASAL records 196 local names for this plant.
+Common names include: tur, tulh, harheyr (Jibbali); temmar (Dhofari arabic); Sudan gum, Kordofan gum (English); gommier, gommier vrai, gomme blonde, gomme blanche (French); khor (Punjab); kumta (Rajputana); Senegal gum, Somali gum (in the trade industry).

 Threats and conservation